On the Complexity of the Optimal Correlated Equilibria in Extensive-Form Games: Introduction

-Despite a surge of recent interest in correlated equilibria for extensive-form games, the precise complexity of the Threshold problem for \EFCE, \AFCE and \NFCE had remained unresolved.
-This echoes the history of Nash equilibrium~already in normal-form games, where the complexity of the optimal value problem was long open until it was shown to be $\exists \mathbb{R}$-complete~\cite{BiloM16-Nash-ETR}.
-In this paper, we settle the exact computational complexity of \textsc{Threshold} problem for \EFCE and \AFCE, as well as for several other correlated equilibrium variants introduced below, with the exception of \NFCE, for which we establish a surprising lower bound.
-Specifically, we answer a question in~\cite[Discussion and open problems]{von2008extensive}: \emph{How difficult is the problem MAXPAY-AFCE for these games?}\footnote{This corresponds to the \textsc{Threshold} problem for AFCE for two-player games without chance nodes.}In~\Cref{prop:AFCE}, we show that this problem is \NP-hard.
-Generally speaking, our result contribute to answering the broader question posed in~\cite{papadimitriou2008computing} on extensive-form games: \emph{what kinds of super-succinct representations of correlated equilibria are needed?} Our results in~\Cref{theo:Correlated-NPCom} on \EFCE, \AFCE and other CE variants are obtained by proposing a succinct representations of optimal such equilibria.
-In contrast, the hardness in~\Cref{theo:NFCE-PSPACEh} suggests that no such representation is likely to exist for optimal \NFCE.
-This separation provides new insight into the longstanding open question of computing \textsc{Any}-NFCE, and further highlights the growing importance of recent advances on computing approximate correlated equilibria with constant additive error across different representations~\cite{dagan2024external,peng2024fast}.
+We also answer a question from \citet[Discussion and open problems]{von2008extensive}: \emph{How difficult is the problem MAXPAY-AFCE for these games?}\footnote{This corresponds to the \Threshold problem for \AFCE for two-player games without chance nodes.} In~\Cref{thm:PureAFCEisNP-complete}, we show that this problem is \np-hard.
+Generally speaking, our result contribute to answering the broader question posed by \citet{papadimitriou2008computing} on extensive-form games: \emph{what kinds of super-succinct representations of correlated equilibria are needed?} Our results in~\Cref{thm:MaxCEisNP-complete} on \EFCE, \AFCE and other CE variants are obtained by proposing a succinct representations of optimal such equilibria.
+In contrast, the hardness in~\Cref{thm:MaxNFCEisPspace-hard} suggests that no such representation is likely to exist for optimal \NFCE.
+This separation provides new insight into the longstanding open question of computing \Any-\NFCE, and further highlights the growing importance of recent advances on computing correlated equilibria.
+Indeed, due to the intrinsic difficulty of computing optimal equilibria, several algorithmic approaches have been proposed for computing optimal \EFCE in extensive-form games \emph{in practice}~\cite{DBLP:conf/sigecom/ZhangFCS22,pmlr-v139-farina21a,DBLP:conf/aaai/FarinaBS20}, and a general framework for understanding deviation concepts has been developed by \citet{Morrill2021EfficientDT, Morrill-et-all-AAAI-2021}.